tetracorp/dungeons-of-avalon/docs/_posts/2019-06-12-early-alpha-version.md

 Ghale is the starting city in the alpha version, but this was switched to H'Khan for the final release.
-Most place names were already in the alpha, and were simply swapped in the list to accomodate the change.
+Most place names were already in the alpha, and were simply swapped in the list to accommodate the change.
 However, a few places changed names.

 | Name               | Final release (DE)    | Alpha version (DE)      |